Two films that raced to cash in on The Omen...

 I saw Holocaust 2000 in the UK in April 1978, and Damien: Omen II in the US in July 1978.
-The two then became slightly confused in my memory, as I could no longer tell which scene was from what movie.
+The two then became confused in my memory, as I could no longer tell which scene was from what movie.
 Both follow-ons from The Omen (1976), I watched them again and discovered it's understandable to confuse the two.

 Agostina Belli and Kirk Douglas try not to look like

 This direct sequel starts with Damien, now a teenager, taken in by a family where he's in line to inherit a huge multinational corporation, with influence in countries and industries which could be crucial to life on Earth.
 Though there are a those who stand in his way...

 Compared to The Omen, I was disappointed that the plot and the action weren't as creative.
 Damien: Omen II just sets up targets and knocks them down.
 The first film had the growing realisation of what Damien was, and plenty of supernatural elements.
 Damien: Omen II doesn't even show a church.
 It could almost be a political thriller with a murderer on the loose, killing everyone who oppposes him.

 The only edge is Damien's own journey, as the teenager starts to realise who he actually is.
 The other plus is Jerry Goldsmith's score, which is almost better than the first.
 A couple of scenes stand out - the elevator scene and the broken-down car, but elsewhere I felt less than gripped.

 Omen II has a very different feel than the first, filmed in the US (not the UK like The Omen) and there's only one cast member carried over, Leo McKern as Bugenhagen.
 William Holden and Lee Grant are good as the leads, but I missed the supernatural dread - there's more family drama than suspense.